 [Updated] Gold prices reached record levels following S&P’s sovereign credit downgrades and ongoing fears of Euro market/region instability.
 Coupled with volatility in global equity markets many investors and sovereign nations have rushed to invest in the yellow metal for protection and price speculation.
-Gold prices have surged 20 percent in 2011, building on 10 years of annual gains.

 A number of analysts are predicting that ongoing global instability and slower economic growth could see gold prices reach $2,000 in the near term:

 In this current macro environment with high risk and uncertainty surrounding the financial markets, gold has boded very well.
 For gold, the sky is the limit and the only place to get some yield is gold.

 A falling US dollar is also likely to boost gold prices quoted in dollar terms.

 [Previous Update] The price of gold continues to reach new highs on account of uncertainty in global markets.
 Many market watchers believe gold in US dollars will remain strong while the current global economic uncertainty continues.
 That’s quite a reasonable expectation because economic uncertainty often translates into uncertainty about major currencies, with many investors viewing gold as an alternative currency.